Natasha Bure On Being Sent To Christian Camp And Dating In A Modern World

 A post shared by Natasha (@natashabure) on

 The Voice contestant grew up with strict rules.
 She had her mouth washed out with soap when she cursed.
-Natasha recalled a time in the 9th grade when she rebelled and was sent to a Christian summer camp.
+Natasha recalled a time in the ninth grade when she rebelled and was sent to a Christian summer camp.

 “When I was going through that difficult time, I was straying away from my relationship with God and I wasn’t in line with my faith,” she said.
 “I wanted to be on my own path and I think my parents knew what I needed…and because of that, that’s what got me out of a [bad] time.”